CBB752Spring2016/CBB752Spring2016.github.io/index.md

 2. Python card: sample input, source code in Python, sample output, and documentation on how to execute your code

-3. English card: methodology and background introduction
+3. English card: methodology and background introductory documentation

 ### Topics and Grouping Assignment